Peel, chop, dice. Heat on, pan on, olive oil on.

 Now it’s time to nurture your soft and bubbly love of food into hard and piping-hot skills!

-Immerse yourself in the kitchen and practise as much as possible.
 Start by making simple dishes, then gradually challenge yourself with recipes outside your comfort zone.
 Experiment with new ingredients and methods.

 Trial and error.
 That’s how humans developed the art of gastronomy!